hassanInfo/Trading_Bot/README.md

 ## Overview:

-This project implements a Stock/Currency Trading Bot, trained using Deep Reinforcement Learning, specifically Deep Q-learning.
+This project implements a Stock/Currency Trading Bot, trained using Deep Reinforcement Learning, specifically Deep Q-Network.
 Implementation is kept simple for learning purposes.

 ## Introduction: